PoorRican/sensd/README.md

 ## Purpose

-Provide a library to build dedicated systems for monitoring an arbitrary amount of sensors of multiple types, across an arbitrary distance.
+Provide an industrial strength library for building sensor monitoring and control systems.
-Originally, the system has been designed to monitor the mechanical and biological processes in an aquaponics system to minimize downtime.
+Originally, the system has been designed to monitor the mechanical and biological processes in an aquaponics system, but the system has been designed with generic types that and is agnostic to context or space.
-However, it is agnostic to data type.
+Possible applications include wild-life tracking, greenhouse management, access control, or anything imaginable.

 ## Future Intentions